-Personal Interview: Although scholarship is a prime criterion, admission cannot be guaranteed on the basis of academic standing alone.
-Before acceptance, an applicant will be interviewed by a team to determine if he/she possesses the personal qualities necessary for the profession.
-The interview designed to evaluate an applicant's degree of maturity and motivation, initiative, ability to communicate, and personal qualities and interests.
-Candidates will be short-listed and advised of the arranged interview date by letter.
+Personal Interview: Interview selection is based on interim transcripts, post secondary academic record and DAT scores.
+The interim document deadline is February 1.
+Competitive applicants will be interviewed by a team to determine if they have the personal qualities necessary for the profession.
+The interview evaluates an applicant's maturity, motivation, initiative, ability to communicate, personal qualities and interests.
+The interview schedule differs every year; short-listed applicants will be advised of the interview dates by letter.